 Missing from all career appreciations was any mention of Jean Negulesco's shrewdly pre-feminist, all-star "Woman's World" (1954), a Fox film, and three from Universal - José Ferrer's compelling “The Shrike” (1955), which dramatically cast Allyson against type; Henry Koster's remake of "My Man Godfrey" (1957), which teamed her with David Niven, and Douglas Sirk's version of "Interlude" (1957) with Rossano Brazzi.

+All four titles are virtually lost, impossible to see, although for a while, "Woman's World" had been popping up on what's left of the Fox Movie Channel.
 Today, we'll correct that.
-As well as something else: All four jtitles are virtually lost, impossible to see, although "Woman's World" has been popping up of late on what's left of the Fox Movie Channel.
-Also, "Interlude" has been scheduled twice - and canceled twice - by Turner Classics.
-Hmmm.

 "Woman's World" is a hugely entertaining, rather scathing little number that works as a variation on the "three-gal" flicks that the filmmaker perfected at 20th Century-Fox during the 1950s.
 Negulesco was responsbile for "How to Marry a Millionaire," "The Best of Everything," "Three Coins in a Fountain" - the grand-daddy of them all - and its '60s remake, "The Pleasure Seekers."